 The Block Storage service features volume backup and restoration, providing basic disaster recovery for user storage.
 Backups allow you to protect volume contents.
 On top of this, the service also supports snapshots; aside from cloning, snapshots are also useful in restoring a volume to a previous state.

 In a multi-backend environment, you can also migrate volumes between back ends.
 This is useful if you need to take a back end offline for maintenance.
 Backups are typically stored in a storage back end separate from their source volumes to help protect the data.
 This is not possible, however, with snapshots, as snapshots are dependent on their source volumes.

 The Block Storage service also supports the creation of consistency groups, which allow you to group volumes together for simultaneous snapshot creation.
 This, in turn, allows for a greater level of data consistency across multiple volumes.
 See Section 2.2.7, “Configure and Use Consistency Groups” for more details.

 Finally, the Block Storage service also features volume replication.
 This allows you to configure volumes to replicate content between each other, thereby providing basic redundancy.

 Volume replication is only available through specific third-party back ends and their respective drivers.

 The Object Storage service provides no built-in backup features.
 As such, all backups must be performed at the file system or node level.
 The service, however, features more robust redundancy and fault tolerance; even the most basic deployment of the Object Storage service replicates objects multiple times.
 You can use failover features like dm-multipath to enhance redundancy.

-The Shared File Systems service provides no built-in backup features for shares, but it does allow you to create snapshots for cloning and restoration.
+The File Share Service provides no built-in backup features for shares, but it does allow you to create snapshots for cloning and restoration.